-5.2.10 Restricted Authenticators
+1612 5.2.10 Restricted Authenticators

-As threats evolve, authenticators' capability to resist attacks typically degrades.
-Conversely, some authenticators' performance may improve - for example, when changes to their underlying standards increases their ability to resist particular attacks.

-To account for these changes in authenticator performance, NIST places additional restrictions on authenticator types or specific classes or instantiations of an authenticator type.
+1613 1614 As threats evolve, authenticators' capability to resist attacks typically degrades.

+- 1615 Conversely, some authenticators' performance may improve for example, when - 1616 changes to their underlying standards increases their ability to resist particular attacks.
+1617 - 1618 To account for these changes in authenticator performance, NIST places additional

+1620 type.

-The use of a RESTRICTED authenticator requires that the implementing organization assess, understand, and accept the risks associated with that RESTRICTED authenticator and acknowledge that risk will likely increase over time.
-It is the responsibility of the organization to determine the level of acceptable risk for their system(s) and associated data and to define any methods for mitigating excessive risks.
-If at any time the organization determines that the risk to any party is unacceptable, then that authenticator SHALL NOT be used.
+1622 The use of a RESTRICTED authenticator requires that the implementing organization assess, 1623 understand, and accept the risks associated with that RESTRICTED authenticator and 1624 acknowledge that risk will likely increase over time.
+It is the responsibility of the organization 1625 to determine the level of acceptable risk for their system(s) and associated data and to define 1626 any methods for mitigating excessive risks.
+If at any time the organization determines that the 1627 risk to any party is unacceptable, then that authenticator SHALL NOT be used.